affordablemobiles/GServerlessSupportLaravel/docs/cloudbuild.md

 ### 1. Cloud Build Configuration (inside the repository)
 First, you'll need to add Cloud Build configuration to your repository.

-As a starting point, you'll find an example `cloudbuild` folder, along with a useful `.gcloudignore` file in `docs/examples/laravel`.
-If you want to deploy within Cloud Run, instead of GAE, you'll find a "buildpack-cloud-run" folder for each in the same location.
+As a starting point, assuming you'll be deploying to App Engine, you'll find an example `cloudbuild` folder, along with a useful `.gcloudignore` file in `docs/examples/laravel`.

-In both these examples, there is a single set of configuration and scripts to support a deployment called `LIVE`, but you can add extra sets of config/scripts to support multiple, such as `staging` and `test` as required.
+If you want to deploy within Cloud Run, see the [Cloud Run section](cloudbuild.md#deploying-to-cloud-run) below.

+The configuration files & scripts are designed to support a homogeneous deployment across multiple environment, e.g. "live", "staging" & "test": you control this by configuring the `_ENVIRONMENT` variable in your Cloud Build trigger (the default is `test`).

 The files you'll want to edit are:

+* `cloudbuild/cloudbuild.yaml`
-* `cloudbuild/generate_env_LIVE.sh`
+* `cloudbuild/generate_env_{ENVIRONMENT}.sh`
-* `cloudbuild/assets/LIVE_app.yaml`
+* `cloudbuild/assets/{ENVIRONMENT}_app.yaml`

 Also make sure you book in these files:

+* `php.ini`
 * `.gcloudignore`
 * `composer.json`
 * `composer.lock`